-The Riverside Practice works in partnership with NHS 24 as part of a project to safely manage same-day appointment requests.
+The Riverside Practice has been working in partnership with NHS 24 to safely manage same-day appointment requests.
 This means that when you call the Practice your call may be passed to NHS 24.
 The team in the practice will decide this under clear guidance from the GPs.
 If that happens, you will receive a call from one of NHS 24’s healthcare team who will ask you some questions and then provide you with the most appropriate care option.

 Why is the Practice doing this?